 Refunds of tuition are only partial.
 A student may cancel registration through the seventh calendar day after the first day of classes, in which case the deposit is forfeited (or \$25, if no deposit was required).
 After the last day for cancellation of registration, a student may withdraw from the College with permission of the dean; the forfeit in withdrawal increases progressively, but is not less than for cancellation as a minimum.
-The schedule of forfeits in withdrawal is as follows: during the second week of the quarter, 20 percent of tuition charges; during the third week, 40 percent; during the fourth week, 60 percent; during the fifth week, 80 percent.
-There will be no refunds after the fifth week of the quarter.
+The schedule of forfeits in withdrawal is as follows: during the second week of the quarter, 20 percent of tuition charges; during the third week, 40 percent; during the fourth week, 60 percent; during the fifth week of the quarter.
 No refund is given if only a part of the work is dropped after the last day for approved course schedule changes as specified in the Academic Calendar.